Skip to main content

 3. Click Create.

-The steps above demonstrate a general procedure for creating an automation.
+The steps above demonstrate a general procedure for creating and running an automation.
 See the following articles for different examples of using automation in your Brinqa Platform:

 Edit or delete an automation

 You can edit or delete existing automations.
-Hold the pointer over the automation you want to modify and click Edit or Delete to update an automation.
+To edit an automation, hold your pointer over the automation you want to modify and click Edit.